The Best Percale Sheet Sets Are Cool, Crisp, and Feel Light as a Feather

 Worth noting:

-With nearly 20 colorways to choose from, the Company Store’s percale sheet set offers the unique opportunity to mix and match bold and neutral shades that will complement any decor or mood.
-Each set comes with the usual suspects—a flat sheet, fitted sheet, and pillowcases—as well as a duvet cover and shams.
+With nearly 20 colorways to choose from, the Company Store’s percale sheet set offers the unique opportunity to mix and match bold and neutral shades that will complement several decor styles.
+Each set comes with the usual suspects—a flat sheet, fitted sheet, and pillowcases—and you can add on a duvet cover and shams.
 It ticks all of the boxes of a good percale, washes well (no color fading!), and feels soft and cozy with little to no heft or weight.
 Made from combed cotton (a technique that removes impurities and short fibers from the crop, creating a softer raw material), these sheets are an excellent choice for those who want to have fun with their interiors but also invest in quality bedding that’ll last a long time.

 What we like: